How to Generate Subtitles with Accurate Timestamps

 Best Tools for Generating Timestamped Subtitles

-VidNotes — Best for Video Learning and Content Creators
+VidNotes, Best for Video Learning and Content Creators

 Key features:

-• AI-powered summaries, flashcards, and action items
+• AI summaries, flashcards, action items

 • $9.99/mo or $49.99/yr

-Sonix — Best for Professional Subtitle Production
+Sonix, Best for Professional Subtitle Production

 Key features:

-• Millisecond-level timestamp precision
+• Millisecond-level precision

 • Visual editor with audio waveform

-• Automated translation to 53+ languages
+• Auto translation to 53+ languages

 • Batch processing for teams